 CHECK OUT THE VIDEO

-Neighborhood Lights is an immersive community arts program of Light City Baltimore that spreads the magic of Light City Baltimore to neighborhoods throughout Baltimore City.
-Selected artists will work directly with one of the participating neighborhoods to create an illuminated public project within the neighborhood of their residency during the inaugural Light City Baltimore festival.
+Neighborhood Lights is an immersive community arts program of Light City that spreads the magic of Light City to neighborhoods throughout Baltimore City.
+Selected artists will work directly with one of the participating neighborhoods to create an illuminated public project within the neighborhood of their residency during Light City.

 Photo: Glenford Nuñez